top of page

 2017

-Equal prize money for men and women in major PSA events is extended to embrace almost all of the World Series events.
+Equal prize money for men and women for almost all of the World Series events.

 2023

-IOC confirms a place for squash at the 2028 Olympic Games in Los Angeles.
+IOC include squash in the 2028 Olympic Games in Los Angeles.

 bottom of page